Episcopal blessing: Anglicanism

-These are the same versicles and responses as in the Roman rite, but in the reverse order, following the Sarum tradition.
+These are the same versicles and responses as in the Latin Rite of the Catholic Church, but in the reverse order, following the Sarum Use.

 The pontifical blessing used in the Episcopal Church in the United States of America has been described as follows:

 Put on the mitre and then take the staff.
 With the staff in the left hand and the right hand over the breast, the bishop begins versicles "Our help is in the name of the Lord, etc." For the blessing itself, raise the right hand, palm out.
 Three signs of the cross are made with the right hand so as to cover the entire assembly.
 After the hand is raised, the bishop says, "The blessing, mercy, and grace of God Almighty, the Father, the Son, and the Holy Spirit be upon you, etc."